Table of Contents

 Walking meditation

-The bigger part of our time is wasted rushing from place to place, so preoccupied with our next activity that we don’t really notice what we’re doing now.
+Most of our time is wasted rushing from one place to another.
+We are so focused on our next task that we don’t notice what we are doing right now.
 We wager not experiencing our existence as we exist it.
 Disciplining mindfulness can help.
-Mindfulness assists us in tuning into what we’re inferring and encountering in the present minute it’s the mastery to pay more thorough observation to our thoughts, feelings, and bodily sensations.

 Research indicates that it can not only lessen stress but also increase our experience of positive attitudes.
-Some experts recommend alternating the walking meditation with other forms of meditation to keep your practice varied and determine which form feels best for you.
+Some experts suggest mixing walking meditation with other types of meditation.
+This can help keep your practice interesting and find what works best for you.

 Tips: